Business travel

 Judicial or legal duties in the Singapore International Commercial Court (SICC)

-A work pass is not required for an international judge of the Supreme Court who is doing the following:
+A work pass is not required for an international judge of the Supreme Court who is:

 • Sitting in the SICC to hear cases, as specified by the chief justice